+The development of Kenya’s real estate and hospitality industry has seen the revolution of ownership structures.
+A development in Malindi has introduced a new concept, fractional ownership, through a project dubbed Mwembe Village.
+While fractional ownership started in the early 1980s in North America, it is only now reaching Kenya.
 Baobab Development Group is putting up the multi-million development that the developers say will be one of its kind in the region once complete.
 Picture a home where you have butlers waiting on you and a run of several world-class resorts.

 SEE ALSO :Coast party seeks to wrestle major outfits, offer refuge to rebelsIts uniqueness is not only in its ownership structure, but also its planned facilities and services.
 According to the Group Chairman, Renzo Quiaciari, who is also the chairman of the Malindi Tourism Board, the development is going to be "one of the most exclusive developments in East Africa".The development of 40 units on 5.4 acres of land does not rival other mega luxury developments along the Coast such as English Marina Point or Vipingo, but it promises to offer a unique VIP service, with butlers and chefs, coupled with access to hotels and resorts under the group.
 Fractional ownership stands out because it is an investment that counts as a bankable asset.
 According to Jackson, the development will have 40 limited liability companies, one for each of the units.
 Thus when one buys their fractional ownership, they will essentially be buying shares into a limited liability company.
 With this, the investors get a share certificate and a 99-year renewable lease.
 Partial ownership"Our aim is to give Kenyans a chance to own a holiday home," says Jackson.